argilla-io/argilla/README.md

 ### 2. Launch the web app

-There are two ways to launch the webapp:
+There are two ways to launch the web app:

 - a) Using [docker-compose](https://docs.docker.com/compose/) (**recommended**).
 - b) Executing the server code manually